The House of 72 Tenants: Part 2

 Ah Fook ends up being robbed of his money in a scheme by 369 (a corrupt police officer who is secretly being bribed by Chow Bing Ken).
 When Ah Fook goes back home, his wife has gone to borrow money to pay for a doctor's visit because their baby has a fever.
 However, she ends up being robbed by thieves on the way back home.
 After all of the tenants pitch in to give their money to Ah Fook's wife, Fat Chai gets into an argument with Pak-Ku which involves him knocking out her floorboards.
 Pak-ku then leaves, Chow Bing Ken tries raping Ah Heung but is stopped by Fat Chai who screams fire after witnessing Ah Heung scream.
 The firefighters then force Chow Bing Ken and Pak-ku to pay for a false alarm (especially after finding out they are the landlord and landlady and that they are rich).

 Part 3

 Chow Bing Ken tries making 369 arrest Fat Chai, but this results in 369 getting a nail jabbed into his foot and several of his teeth being pulled out.
 Pak-Ku then tries kicking out Uncle Yeung (a cigar-selling old man tenant), but all the tenants pitch in to pay Uncle Yeung's rent.
-Even Mr and Mrs Han (Mr Han is a college student while Mrs Han is a college graduate who works as a prostitute to pay their rent) sacrifice Mr Han's medicine money (Mr Han has tuberculosis).
+Even Mr and Mrs Han (Mr Han is a college student while Mrs Han is a college graduate who works as a nightclub hostess to pay their rent) sacrifice Mr Han's medicine money (Mr Han has tuberculosis).